 Interpreting data and grounding it as ontology axioms seems as a suita- ble solution to boost interoperability with the support of formal ontologies.
 However, the usage of principled ontologies as guidance for interpreting data is quite limited.
 Earlier , we described how the content of tables from scientific publications can be interpreted using formal ontologies under a rigid upper level, also using competency questions for evaluation (Santana et al., 2011).

-An improvement of our work the possibility of using more expressive power to retrieve generalizable content by means of DL Query.
+An improvement of our work could be the possibility of using more expressive power to retrieve generalizable content by means of DL Query.
 The retrieval of OBDA-based approaches, like SPARQL endpoints fairly supports reasoning that goes beyond what is available in current relatio- nal queries (Angles and Gutierrez, 2008).
-Our approach allow evaluating databases from the ontological level, e.g. computing class-subclass relati- ons, consistency checking and subsumption.
-This reduces the to manually filter/interpret data, without compromising the capability to be queried with SPARQL endpoints.
+Our approach allows evaluating databases from the ontological level, e.g. computing class-subclass relations, consistency checking and subsumption.
+This reduces the need to manually filter/interpret data, without compromising the capability to be queried with SPARQL endpoints.

 In this work, we re-affirm and demonstrate the power embedded in formal ontologies to represent database content.
 We model real data with the support of formal ontologies queries that requires reasoning at some extent, and exempt the user to know specific domain details to optimize domain query, like when creating relational or SPARQL queries.

 For instance, to retrieve a protein that has methylation capability, with relational or SPARQL (without ontological treatments), the user must create joins and filters to gather content from different tables/filters.
 With DL query, we only need to define how the process behaves and leave the querying and computing complexity to the machine.
 One may argue that this approach generates more complexity to domain representations.
 However, this complexity is restricted to the representational level, and it is, at some extent, already covered by most formal biomedical ontologies.

+The complexity – in the sense of manual creation of ontology patterns, however, appears necessary in order to produce a precise, ontology-based picture of what a database really represents, and how the informal database-ontology links are to be interpreted.
+The solution completely refrains from representing the denoting entities (data instances), setting the full focus on the denotations, hence its fulfils its goals without ABox reasoning.

 Current solutions to acquire and process life science data have mainly focused on the analysis of networks, pathways, and sequences.
-Recent work has been concerned with the functional analysis of data, mostly limited to syntactic approaches, without sufficiently the partly implicit meaning under the surface of data structures.
+Recent work has been concerned with the functional analysis of data, mostly limited to syntactic approaches, without sufficiently analysing the partly implicit meaning under the surface of data structures.

-caling problems when increasing the size of data
+Several limitations need to be highlighted:

+Considerable scaling problems issues could be demonstrated when increasing the size of data.
+This can partially be mitigated by narrowing down the database content of interest, such as done in this example, where the content was filtered by one chemical entity, viz.
+Hcy.

+Another strategy for addressing computational issues would be to decrease the ontology expressiveness.
+The ontology patterns presented in this paper used disjunctions and value restrictions, both of which are not supported by the computationally ideal OWL EL profile. (to continue)

 and ontologies.
 Other limitation is the understanding of the ontological representation from a usability point of view.
 The description of the formal aspects entails a deeper understanding of the ontology(ies) used, which is not required when creating database schema or informal representation.